-Our return home from London after our month long vacation was way too soon.
-After only 2 days, I decided it was the most beautiful city in the world.
-We’ve been to many incredible cities so that’s saying a lot.
-When we booked our November-December trip, we were concerned that England would be cold and miserable, so we opted to spend most of our time in Italy with only two nights set aside in London.
-Arriving in Southhampton, after our Mediterranean cruise on Queen Elizabeth, the weather was cold and foggy as we suspected.
-But to our surprise, the sun came out as soon as we drove into London and remained that way the entire 3 days we were there.
+Our return home from London after a month long vacation to Italy and a Mediterranean cruise on the Queen Elizabeth was way too soon.
+After only 2 days, I declared it to be the most beautiful city I’ve been to so far.
+When we booked our trip we were concerned that England would be cold and miserable and opted to spend most of our time in Italy.
+We only set aside 2 nights in London after docking in Southhampton.
+The weather was cold and foggy when we disembarked the ship, but to our surprise, the sun came out as we drove into London and remained that way the entire time we were there.

 Lunch at our first London pub

 Our concierge recommended we go to lunch at the Wellington around the corner and told us to make sure and sit in their upstairs dining room.
 The Wellington was built in 1903 and is one of the Nicholson Collection’s iconic historic pubs.
 Its walls are decorated with posters that describe the history of the West End and the pub itself.

 We ordered their “famous” fish and chips with mushy peas.
 I had a delightful holiday mulled wine to wash it down.
 Deep fried”fish and chips” isn’t exactly what you’d call “health food” but it was amazing and I gleefully cleaned my plate.

 A night out at the theater on the West End